Have you been feeling off lately?

 Have you gained weight – even though you haven’t made any diet changes?

-Or you take a sweater with you (even in July!) because air conditioned stores and restaurants leave you shivering.
+Do you take a sweater with you (even in July!) because air conditioned stores and restaurants leave you shivering.

 Perhaps you’ve been feeling down lately, dealing with blue moods that you’ve never had in the past.